 - 8 Oz Sour Cream or Plain Non-Fat Greek Yogurt

 - 1 15 Oz Can Black Beans

 - 1 10 Oz Rotel Chipotle, Hot, Mild or Original

 - 3 Cups Cheddar Cheese Shredded (I like the thick cut kind)

-- 2 Tbsp Homemade Taco Seasoning or your favorite store brand
+- 2 tablespoon Homemade Taco Seasoning or your favorite store brand

-- 2 Tbsp Hot Sauce Optional-I like Cholula or Tabasco
+- 2 tablespoon Hot Sauce Optional-I like Cholula or Tabasco

 - Frito's or Tortilla Chips